-We founded Glacier Guides Inc. in 1983 because no one else was providing the kind of ecologically sensitive backcountry guiding and interpretation Glacier National Park deserved.
+We founded Glacier Guides Inc. in 1983 because no one else was providing ecologically sensitive backcountry guiding and interpretation in Glacier National Park.
 Four years later we expanded to include rafting on the area's two Wild and Scenic rivers.

 Why choose Glacier Guides?
 Today, with more than 70 guides and support people on our staff, we provide the areas most comprehensive and professional hiking, backpacking and rafting services.
-All of us live here because we love it and are proud to show off our home.
-We know the special places that are tough, sometimes impossible to find using maps, books and brochures.
-Spend your time enjoying the splendors of Glacier and let us handle the details.
+We live here because we love it, and we are proud to show off our home.
+Spend your time enjoying the splendors of Glacier, and let us handle the details.

 What about transportation?

 All of our river and backpacking trips meet at our office in West Glacier.
-There are a few instances where guests meet our guides elsewhere (Day Hike to Iceberg Lake and some of our Custom Trips).
+There are a few instances where guests meet our guides elsewhere (certain Day Hikes and some of our Custom Trips).
 If you are staying in West Glacier, we are happy to pick you up free of charge for your trip (advanced notice required).

 Where can I store my luggage during an overnight trip?